probmods/probmods2/chapters/14-bayesian-data-analysis.md

 Coins, in their production, have a number of physical dimensions along which they vary.
 These idiosyncracies have no impact on the behavior of a coin when flipped.
 Flipping, it turns out, cross-cuts certain dimensions, and the probability that any modern coin in production will land on heads when flipped is roughly 0.5.

 It turns out spinning a coin is quite different.
 The heterogeneity of individual coins can be seen in their behavior when spun: The probability that any given coin will land on heads after being *spun* is not 0.5.
-The probability that a given coin will spin to heads depends is complicated ways upon the idiosynracies of that coin.
+The probability that a given coin will spin to heads depends in complicated ways upon the idiosyncracies of that coin.
 (N.B.
 This knowledge is attributed to Persi Diaconis, Dept. of Statistics, Stanford, who M.H.T. was fortunate enough to hear  describe his experiments on coins.)

 ## People's models of coins